adugyan/466_Project/README.md

 http://students.cs.niu.edu/~z1723260/466GroupProject/index.php
 http://students.cs.niu.edu/~z1723260/466GroupProject/dj.php

-Wb application implemented using PHP and CSS contains:
+Web application implemented using PHP and CSS contains:

 • a page that allows a user to specify an artist, song title, or contributor to search for

 • a page that shows the songs that match the criteria from the above page.
 Show all